StabbyCutyou/sqltocsv/README.md

 This is a utility to make use of golangs sql package and it's streaming capabilities, for exporting large result sets out of an RDBMS and into a text file.

-Curently, it supports TSV and mysql.
+Currently, it supports TSV and mysql.
 Additional support coming for setting the delimeter, as well as additional databases.

 To run it, call from bash like so: